Should you get a second photographer with your wedding package?

-This is by far the number one reason you should consider a second photographer.
-The national average wedding guest count is 126 according to the 2019 Wedding Report.
-I regularly see guest counts of around 250 at Minnesota weddings.
-One photographer can’t be everywhere at once.
-A large guest count means a large venue, a large ceremony space, and more action happening all at once during the reception.
-I’ve been to wedding receptions where I can barely get to the other side of the room it’s so packed.
-Two photographers give you the best chance of not missing the things that happen quickly.
+A large guest count means a large reception venue, a big ceremony space, and lots of action happening all at once.
+I’ve photographed weddings where I can barely get to the other side of the room because it’s full of people.
+Two photographers gives you the best chance of not missing the moments that happen quickly.

-You’re not having a first look, or you’re having a first look but it needs to be super quick.
-There are points in the day you will be in completely separate locations from your partner and you want pictures of both.
-You only have one hour to get every single family, wedding party, and couple portrait.
-All reasons why a second photographer is a good idea.
-Two photographers can get through portraits faster than one, and separate if needed.
+You’re not having a first look, or you’re having a first look but it needs to be super quick, like two minutes quick.
+There are points in the day where you’ll be separated from your partner and you want pictures in both locations at once.
+You only have one hour to get every single family, wedding party, and individual portrait.
+These are all situations where a second photographer is a good idea.
+Two photographers can get through portraits faster than one and go to separate locations when needed.